Union Institute & University: Vermont College acquisition and spin-off

+Early 2000s academic issues

 Union Institute & University's PhD program came under scrutiny by the Ohio Board of Regents, culminating in a reauthorization report published in 2002.
 In response to the report, Union underwent major academic and structural changes, including dissolution of the Union Graduate School and restructuring of its PhD programs.
-The PhD in Arts and Sciences, for example, was redesigned to a PhD in Interdisciplinary Studies, with four majors: Ethical and Creative Leadership, Public Policy and Social Change, Humanities and Culture, and Educational Studies, and offers a specialization in Dr. Martin Luther King Jr. Studies.
+The PhD in Arts and Sciences, for example, was redesigned as a PhD in Interdisciplinary Studies, with four majors: Ethical and Creative Leadership, Public Policy and Social Change, Humanities and Culture, and Educational Studies, and offers a specialization in Dr. Martin Luther King Jr. Studies.
 In 2004 the U.S. Department of Education also raised concerns about the quality of the institute's PhD programs.

+2023 financial distress

+Union Institute began to publicly experience severe financial distress in March 2023 when salaries owed to university staff were paid late.

+Throughout 2023, the university continued to exhibit signs of financial distress including further delayed wages and being locked out of its headquarters.
+Some university staff filed a class action lawsuit against the university alleging that the delayed wages violate labor laws.
+The lawsuit was settled in March 2024 for $110,000.

+The start of the fall 2023 semester was delayed from August to November, and then cancelled completely on November 15.
+In October, fifty doctoral students at Union signed a letter saying that the president of Union, Karen Schuster Webb, "should resign" and that the entire board of trustees should be replaced.